-2.15.3 - Driving Procedures

-Never Race a Train to a Crossing.
-Never attempt to race a train to a crossing.
+2.'
+12 Railroad Crossings Railroad crossings are always dangerous.
+Every such crossing must be approached with the expectation that a train is coming. • Never Race a Train to a Crossing Never attempt to race a train to a crossing.
 It is extremely difficult to judge the speed of an approaching train.
+Speed must be reduced in apportance with your ability to each

-Reduce Speed.
-Speed must be reduced in accordance with your ability to see approaching trains in any direction, and speed must be held to a point which will permit you to stop short of the tracks in case a stop is necessary.

-Don't Expect to Hear a Train.
-Because of noise inside your vehicle, you cannot expect to hear the train horn until the train is dangerously close to the crossing.

-Don't Rely on Signals.
-You should not rely solely upon the presence of warning signals, gates, or flagmen to warn of the approach of trains.
-Be especially alert at crossings that do not have gates or flashing red light signals.
+- Reduce Speed Speed must be reduced in accordance with your ability to see approaching trains in any direction, and speed must be held to a point which will permit you to stop short of the tracks in case a stop is necessary. - Don't Expect to Hear a Train Because of noise in the cab, you cannot expect to hear the train horn until the train is dangerously close to the crossing. - Don't Rely on Signals You should not rely solely upon the presence of warning signals, gates, or flagmen to warn of the approach of trains.